cmunugala/spark_gradient_descent/README.md

 This dataset contains data on various features of portugese wines, as well as a numeric outcome variable - quality.
 The machine learning task is to predict quality from features that describe the wine such as color, acidity, and alcohol content.
 Through this project, I learned about the benefits of regularization and how ridge and lasso regression differ, while also practicing my skills coding in PySpark.

 This project file was adapted from a homework that I completed in my masters program for my 'Machine Learning at Scale' class, where I am currently learning PySpark.

+This project is provided as a pdf, as well as a jupyter notebook.